shuvangkardas/blog/_posts/2022-06-26-Custom-Data-Structure-Guide-For-Arduino-and-Microcontroller-Project.md

 ```

 See!, you have to pass a bunch of variables to design a send function.
 When you have a lot of data, it would be very difficult to deal with.
 Of course, you can put all the variables into an array and pass the pointer.
 But that is less intuitive.
 Also, you can use a global variable for the data and use that variable in the send function.
 Remember one thing, the more you use global variables in your system, the more your code loses readability and portability.
 Also global variable performs slower than the local variable.
 So it is not a good programming practice to use many global variables in any project.
 Of course, you cannot neglect global variables in embedded system design because you also have to care about the RAM.
 Nevertheless, you should avoid using too many global variables.

+💡 _Enjoying this practical walkthrough?
+Get more stories like this (with code + insights) every week._
+👉 No spam.
+Just real, hands-on content.
+{% include newsletter.html %}

 ### How do you design custom data structure?
 Designing custom data structures in C and C++ is fairly straightforward.
 You can use `structure` to design the data structure for your toy data acquisition system.